SegiH/WatchList-Backend/README.md

 # WatchList-Backend
-Backend for WatchList application
+This is the backend for WatchList application.
+It includes a [Swagger](https://swagger.io/) backend that can be used to test each endpoint.

-Requirements: SQL Server for the backend database.
+Requirements: Docker or Node to host the backend, SQL Server for the backend database.

 Database Setup:

 1. Create a database named WatchList in SQL Server.
-1. Run each of the SQL files in dbschema to create the necessary database tables.
+1. Run each of the SQL files in the dbschema folder to create the necessary database tables.
-1. Create a user account and grant them access to this DB.
+1. Create a user account and grant SELECT, INSERT UPDATE and DELETE access to all of the tables in this DB.

 Docker Installation: